aptech/docs/docs/getcollabelvalues.rst

 Purpose
 ----------------

-Returns the labels assigned to a categorical or string variable as a string array.
+Returns a string array of labels assigned to a categorical or string variable.

 Format
 ----------------